Nosler Ballistic Tip: Ballistic Tip Bullets Explained

-The Ballistic Tip is Nosler’s trademark name for their line of hunting ammunition that is very much a hollow point with the front cavity filled with a hard plastic polymer creating an extremely aerodynamic bullet shape.
-When this bullet impacts a target, the tip is driven toward the rear of the bullet resulting in a very uniform expansion or fragmentation or both depending on the exact line of ammo in question.
-The Ballistic Tip line is almost entirely made for hunting rifles though there are a few exceptions out there for pistols and muzzleloaders.
+The Ballistic Tip is Nosler’s trademark name for their line of hunting ammunition – which is very much a hollow point, with the front cavity filled with a hard plastic polymer, creating an extremely aerodynamic bullet shape.
+When this bullet impacts a target, the tip is driven toward the rear of the bullet, resulting in a very uniform expansion or fragmentation or both, depending on the exact line of ammo in question.
+The Ballistic Tip line is almost entirely made for hunting rifles, though there are a few exceptions out there for pistols and muzzleloaders.

 Nosler Ballistic Tip Features

-Ballistic Tip – The polymer tip is color coded by caliber and acts as an aerodynamic “plug” at the nose of the hollow pointed bullet.
-This tip helps prevent clogging of the hollow point that would effectively make the hollow point a full metal jacket.
-What the hollow point and polymer tip do is cause the bullet to expand rapidly and uniformly when penetrating a target.
+- Ballistic Tip: The polymer tip is color coded by caliber, and acts as an aerodynamic “plug” at the nose of the hollow pointed bullet.
+This tip helps prevent clogging of the hollow point that would effectively make it a full metal jacket.
+The hollow point and polymer tip cause the bullet to expand rapidly and uniformly when penetrating a target.

 Nosler Ballistic Tip Advantages

-Any hunter familiar with this line of ammo will tell you that these bullets are extremely predictable and when hunting thin skinned game like whitetails or pronghorns, they are going to go down almost every single time.
-The expansion of these bullets when they strike a vital area is top of the line and the accuracy is near perfect in the hands of a seasoned hunter familiar with this ammo type.
-The color coded tips is a very nice touch.
+Any hunter familiar with this line of ammo will tell you that these bullets are extremely predictable.
+And when hunting thin-skinned game like whitetails or pronghorns, they will go down almost every single time.
+The expansion of these bullets when they strike a vital area is top of the line, and the accuracy is near perfect in the hands of a seasoned hunter familiar with this ammo type.
+The color-coded tips are also a very nice touch.

 For meduim to large game, Nosler also offers the Ballistic Tip in 7mm-08 and other larger bore bullets including .458 caliber.